Gambit (Marvel Comics): Powers and abilities

 After Apocalypse used the Celestial Technology to transform Gambit into the Horseman Death, Gambit demonstrates the ability to convert inert materials into toxic substances (such as transforming breathable air into poisonous gases) and has the potential to ingest diseases and plagues.
 It is apparent that the Celestial Technology never left his system, as seen during a telepathic attack against him that temporarily brought out the Death persona, which eventually killed the attacker.
-He also showcased new abilities he had not used before in this form – such as his Death Charge, which fueled his projectiles with dark energies that have the effect of either disintegrating or entrapping beings within his cards.
+He also showcased new abilities he had not used before in this form – such as his Death Charge, which fueled his projectiles with dark energies that had the effect of either disintegrating or entrapping beings within his cards.
 His new transformation also affords him the ability to control the trajectory in which the thrown cards fly in, giving him more control over their vector path while in motion.
-He could also convert people to his mindset like he did with Northstar, Dazzler and several demons while in limbo.
-Gambit's body did subsequently return to normal, suggesting that Gambit now has the ability to switch between his own and Death appearances.
+He could also convert people to his mindset as he did with Northstar, Dazzler and several demons while in limbo.
+Gambit's body did subsequently return to normal.

 Reception

-Critical reception

-Chris Killian of ComicBook.com referred to Gambit as one of the "best X-Men mutants," writing, "It’s really hard to have a “10 Best” X-Men mutants list and not include the Ragin’ Cajun.
-What’s not to love about the guy?
-He’s suave, wears a cool trench coat, and always flirts with Rogue even though he knows she’ll most likely drain him of his life force.
-Since first appearing in Uncanny X-Men #266, Gambit has consistently remained one of the more popular members of the team, yet he’s always floundered a bit on attempts to go out on his own.
-Even his rumored solo movie starring Channing Tatum can’t seem to get off the ground.
-But at least there have been attempts to bring him to the big screen.
-Is anyone trying to make a solo Strong Guy movie?
-Didn’t think so."

-Scoot Allan of CBR.com stated, "After Gambit's first comic appearance in the 90s (it's slightly debated among collectors whether his debut came in Uncanny X-Men Annual #14 or Uncanny X-Men #266), the character quickly became one of the most popular members of the team whose mysterious origins were slowly explored over the last couple of decades.
-Surprisingly, despite Gambit's continuing popularity among fans, the character hasn't made the jump outside of comics as many times as his teammates, with just a bit more than a handful of animated and live-action adaptations.
-Since fans never got to see Gambit on the big screen alongside the X-Men."